joshbatties/Sorting-Algorithms/README.md

 3. Quicksort the left part of the array (elements less than the pivot).
 4. Quicksort the right part of the array (elements greater than the pivot)

+Time Complexity:
+Best Case: The best-case time complexity of quicksort is O(n log n), which occurs when the partitions are as evenly balanced as possible — that is, each pivot chosen splits the list into two equal-sized parts.
+This ensures that the height of the recursion tree is log(n), with each level of the tree involving a total of n comparisons.

+Average Case: The average-case time complexity is also O(n log n).
+This is under the assumption that all partitions are reasonably well balanced, which is typically the case for random or varied input data.

+Worst Case: The worst-case time complexity is O(n²), which occurs when the partitioning is extremely unbalanced, such as when the smallest or largest element is always chosen as the pivot.
+This results in one partition with n-1 elements and the other with 0 elements, leading to a recursion depth of n, which results in quadratic performance.

+Space Complexity:
+The space complexity of quicksort depends on the implementation.
+The provided versions use O(log n) space in the best and average cases, due to the space used on the call stack for recursive function calls (this is considering the best and average cases for the depth of recursion).
+However, in the worst case, the space complexity can become O(n) due to the depth of the call stack if the partitioning is extremely unbalanced.

+Stability:
+The implementation of Quicksort, like most standard implementations of Quicksort, is not stable.
+This instability arises from the partitioning step where elements could be swapped without preserving the original relative order of equal elements.
+However quicksort can be made stable with some modifications which add complexity.